 Moving to Costa Rica is not only an amazing opportunity to upscale your life, but it is also a relatively easy undertaking.
 That being said, it is important to understand that it is a bureaucratic procedure and should be done with the support of a professional.
 There are a lot of administrative steps and documents involved, so it’s important to get things done properly.

 Our goal here is to cover the basic and crucial information that you need to know, so that you feel prepared to contact a lawyer to initiate the immigration process.
-We highly recommend the legal services of Raquel Castro, as she has been handling the immigration affairs for the bulk of the Yoko Village team.
+We highly recommend contacting us before choosing your legal services provider, so we could point you in the right direction.

 In this article you will learn: